decentralized-identity/interoperability/README.md

 # Interoperability Project

-A project to demonstrate continious technical demonstration of interoperability between DID Methods, Wallets, Agents, Encrypted Data Vaults, and Verifiable Credentials.
+A project to demonstrate continuous technical demonstration of interoperability between DID Methods, Wallets, Agents, Encrypted Data Vaults, and Verifiable Credentials.

 The project consists of a series of tools and web applications.